 While the cabinet doors were still up, I washed them with some soap and water.
 The next day I used TSP on them.
 After I removed the doors I took them outside to sand them so that they would “take” paint better.
 Those of you who have been around for awhile know that after I sand something, the first thing I do to remove the dust is to blow it off with my leaf blower.
 I then use a damp cloth to remove the rest of the dust.
 (I don’t own a tack cloth).

-I had filled one hole on each of the cabinet doors so that I can replace the handles with knobs.
+In order to prep cabinets for painting, I had filled one hole on each of the cabinet doors so that I can replace the handles with knobs.
 Because the hole goes all the way through I put a piece of painter’s tape on the back to keep the wood filler from oozing out.
 After the wood filler dried up, I sanded it smooth.

 I taped the back of all the drawers . . .

 . . . and doors.

 I painted a coat once a day letting each coat dry 24 hours before applying the next coat.
 I painted two coats of primer.

 I then prepared to start with my Dutch Boy Refresh Semi-Gloss in Sweetened White.
 I had already used this paint on the tongue and groove wall and the window.
 I was really pleased with how well it covered and I was anxious to try it in my sprayer.
 It was a little thick so I diluted it in the sprayer.